cirosantilli/db/mysql.md

 MySQL organizes information hierarchically as:

--   *databases* at the top-level.
+- *databases* at the top-level
--   each database contains tables.
+- each database contains tables
--   each table contains columns.
+- each table contains columns
--   each column holds a single type of information: numbers, characters, text ext.
+- each column holds a single type of information: numbers, characters, text, etc.

 ## Command case